iljaasdhonre/Assignment_5_Trivia_Game/README.md

 -OR-

-- Or any computer with an internetconnection and click on the link on top of this document.
+- Any computer with an internetconnection and click on the link on top of this document.

 ## Usage